Canon T2i vs Panasonic G3

 It is notable that the T2i has a microphone port, which is missing on the G3.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the T2i and the G3 have been discontinued, but can regularly be found used on eBay.
+Both the T2i and the G3 have been discontinued, but can regularly be found used on ebay.
 The T2i was replaced by the Canon T3i, while the G3 was followed by the Panasonic G5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the T2i and G3 can be found, respectively, in the Canon T2i Manual (free pdf) or the online Panasonic G3 Manual.

 So what conclusions can be drawn?
 Is the Canon T2i better than the Panasonic G3 or vice versa?
 The listing below highlights the relative strengths of the two models.